ConnorBurgess/To-do-list/README.md

 Test: "Takes in a string and makes an empty constructor."
 Expect: (ToDo(task).toEqual(undefined))

-Test: "Takes in a string and use the contructor to make a new object of the to do list."
+Test: "Takes in a string and use the constructor to make a new object of the to do list."
 Expect: (ToDo(task).toEqual({task: task}))

 * * *